(Moroccan chicken tagine with olives and preserved lemons)

 Djej Emshmel Variations

-- If preserved lemons aren't available, use a vegetable peeler to peel the zest from 1-2 lemons instead.
+- If preserved lemons aren't available, use a vegetable peeler to peel the zest from 1 or 2 lemons instead.
 Avoid the white pith as it is bitter.

 - Substitute 1 tablespoon fresh, minced ginger for the ground ginger if you like.